Skip to main content

 On any XBert or Task, selecting the 'Process' icon shows you which Process the item is allocated to, you can also change the allocation here.

-From an XBert or task, you can assign a user, set a due date, add a comment, check the actual time of a task and its status or file a resolved XBert as completed using the icons on the taskbar below a task or XBert summary.
+From an XBert or task, you can assign a user, set a due date, add a comment, check the actual time of a task and its status or file a resolved XBert as completed using the icons on the right action bar of a task or XBert summary.

 *PLEASE NOTE* If you are not an admin, you may not see any XBerts or tasks which means there may be no new XBerts or that your bookkeeper, accountant or other XBert team members haven't assigned you anything.